Kefren-Xiang/PageLearner/README.md

 # PageLearner
-It is a Chrome extension for website utils
+The API KEY in background.js is emitted, please fetch one for yourself.